CyberScout/conventions-and-standards/Comments.md

 # Comments

+Nearly all languages (certainly all the ones in use at CyberScout), allow for the developer to leave comments in the code.
+Many configuration file formats also allow comments.
+Comments are a very useful tool when used properly, but when used improperly they can obscure the code or even be misleading.

 ###### Comments must be helpful

 Comments **should** be used to clarify a section of code.
 They can explain the